Matthew-Freak/Shared-Docs/Access update.md

 An extra input field called Cable Spring was added.
 L/H Spring input field is disabled and Cable Spring enabled  when cable guided.
 Only allows selection when blind type is crank operated and only allows selection of correct chirality.
-Auto populates when blind are 2.5m or more wide and disables all other options
+Auto populates when blind are 2.5m or more wide and disables all other options.

 ##### Cable Spring options
 `CableSpring` default options = `"L/H STANDARD", "R/H STANDARD", "NONE"`